Popinpon/RepoCheckNotify/README.md

     ...
     ```

-- If you want to use other notification service, you can modify the code in send_notififcation.py
+- If you want to use other notification service like Discord, you can modify [send_message function](https://github.com/Popinpon/RepoCheckNotify/blob/main/send_notification.py?plain=1#L26) in send_notififcation.py

 ## Usage
 ```bash